isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 She contributed as Co-Author various publications with leading institutes such as SPE, MIT, WEF, CyberSecurity Books and PhD researches.
-Dr. Reem is a community member various global forums such as the World Economic Forum’s (WEF) Program “Cyber Resilience in Oil &amp; Gas”, and in the “Women in Security &amp; Resilience Alliance (WiSCERA).
+Dr. Reem is a community member various global forums such as the World Economic Forum’s (WEF) Programme “Cyber Resilience in Oil &amp; Gas”, and in the “Women in Security &amp; Resilience Alliance (WiSCERA).
 She’s a TEDx Speaker where her TEDx Talk is titled “Let your passion lead the way” to inspire others to follow their dreams.</p>
 <p>Concluding with a Quote that describes Dr. Reem and her impact in this
 World:</p>
 <p>“We meet many people in life, they are either a Plus (+), or a Minus (-),</p>